mcculloughembedded/blog/src/content/blog/prg-three-core-ideas-in-tdd.md

 The TDD Cycle must be followed correctly and the programmer has to learn how to write good tests.
 The system of TDD is a skill.

-# The Test's Are Right!
+# The Tests Are Right!
 In the first chapter of his TDD book, James stresses two points:

 1. The tests are right